 The 1996 Eurovision Song Contest moved to a new destination, after it had been in Ireland for the three preceding years.
-Norway's capital Oslo had the honour of hosting the contest, it's 41st running, for the first time.
+Norway's capital Oslo had the honour of hosting the contest for the first time.

-For the 1996 contest, the European Broadcasting Union replaced the relegation system with an audio preselection.
-This new system was tried out in order to find a more acceptable method of whittling down the large number of potentially participating countries.
+For the 1996 contest the European Broadcasting Union replaced the relegation system with an audio preselection.
 Apart from the host country of Norway, all other potential participants - 29 countries in total - competed in this audio preselection, in which the national juries solely listened to audio tapes with the recordings of the 29 songs.
 22 out of the 29 countries plus the host nation Norway were allowed access into the final on 18th May in Oslo.
 Germany, Israel, Denmark, Hungary, Russia, FYR Macedonia and Romania all failed to qualify.
-This type of pre-qualifier round was conceived by many broadcasters and the European audience as rather peculiar, because the pre-selection was not broadcast in any way and the full results of the voting were not made public either.
-With Germany not qualifying - the first time ever Germany couldn't participate - the organisers were also confronted with much less financial means than expected.

-However, the Norwegian broadcaster, NRK, tried to modernize the contest this year.
-For example, virtual reality was used to visualize the voting.
-In the introduction video postcards, every participant received the best wishes from a government representative.
-The contest was threatened by a conductor's strike after Norwegian TV-station NRK, wanting to save money, said it would cut out the orchestra conductor's appearance.
+The contest was threatened by a conductor's strike after Norwegian TV-station NRK, wanting to save time, said it would cut out the orchestra conductor's appearance.
 Luckily, the dispute was settled amicably.
-The show was hosted by Norwegian popband A-HA front man Morten Harket and Norwegian journalist, Ingvild Bryn.
-They greeted each country in their national language.
+The show was hosted by Morten Harket, from the group A-ha and Norwegian journalist, Ingvild Bryn.

 About the winner